johno/pixyll/_posts/2015-04-28-how-I-found-the-cheapest-place-to-live-in-austin.md

 a DJ, later to be chased by the Thai mafia.
 I'll leave that story for another post.

-The original plan was for me to stay during January at Randall's.
+The original plan was for me to stay at Randall's all of January.
 The NomadPad was scheduled to start in February, and I was ready to move in as soon as we figured it all out.
 However, we soon discovered a flaw in our plans: SXSW.